3 Wheel ATCs / All-Terrain Cycles

 - 1984 MSRP: NA

-I’m including this 4 wheeler because it fits the timeline and is an essential part of the ATV evolution.
+This 4 wheeler is included because it fits the timeline and shows the ATV evolution.

 The writing is on the wall when Honda introduces their first four wheel ATV the TRX200.
 The trike market isn’t quite dead yet, but it is dying.